-The web-interface is divided into two sections: General Settings and Ad-vanced Settings.
+The web-interface is divided into two sections: General Settings and Advanced Settings.
 The general settings pages contain the most commonly adjusted parameters.
 Modifying only these parameters should be sufficient for most applications.
-Less commonly adjusted parameters that might be relevant for very specific applications are found on the advanced settings pages.
+Less commonly adjusted parameters that might be relevant for very specific applications can be found on the advanced settings pages.